sweedy12/CATCHPHRASE/README.md

 The entire dataset can be found at snowclone_classification/snowclone_reference_data. </br>
 The code for training and validating both models can be run the following way: </br>
 <h5> SVM :  </h5> for training, validating and saving the best feature-based SVM model, simply run SVMFinder.py
-<h5> SVM : </h5> for training, validating and saving the best RoBERTa model for this task, simply run roberta_snowclone.py
+<h5> RoBERTa : </h5> for training, validating and saving the best RoBERTa model for this task, simply run roberta_snowclone.py